-Look out for his work in present and future Games Workshop products, including RuneQuest, Rogue Trader, White Dwarf and the re-issued Terror of the Lichmaster.
-John Blanche
+Look out for his work in present ages of a nightmare world in a twilight and future Games Workshop products, including RuneQuest, Rogue Trader, lan has this to say of his own work White Dwarf and the re-issued Terror of the Lichmaster.

-TABLETOP GAMES 53 MANSFIELD ROAD DAYBROOK.
-NOTTINGHAM NG5 6BB.
+TABLETOP GAMES 53 MANSFIELD ROAD DAYBROOK, NOTTINGHAM NG5 €BB.
 Send S.A.E. for catalogue.
-UK Mail Order 10% (min.
+UK Mail Order 10% tmin.
 18p) Overseas: Surface 15% Airmail 60%